grpc/grpc.github.io/_posts/2018-08-14-grpc-with-protobuf.md

 company-link: https://www.google.com
 ---

 So you've bought into this whole RPC thing and want to try it out, but aren't quite sure about Protocol Buffers.
-Your existing code your own objects, or perhaps you have code that needs a particular encoding.
+Your existing code encodes your own objects, or perhaps you have code that needs a particular encoding.
 What to do?

 Forutantely, gRPC is encoding agnostic!
 You can still get a lot of the benefits of gRPC without using Protobuf.
 In this post we'll go through how to make gRPC work with other encodings and types.
 Let's try using JSON.